 Providing contextual interactions while customers are in-store, whether through beacons, geofencing, or accessing POS data in real or near-real time, can result in increased sales through serving up the next best offer at the moment when the consumer is most likely to act on it.
 This blend between the digital and the physical can, and does, make a significant difference in customer retention and overall loyalty to the brand, if done effectively.
 Such is the power of effectively leveraging context to provide the right kind of engagement at the right time to the right customer.

 Today’s retail industry is competing harder than ever for share of wallet.
-The retailers who succeed must heavily leverage customer data to provide contextually relevant interactions in the moment of need to increase engagement, improve loyalty and retention, and grow revenue per customer.
+The retailers who succeed must heavily leverage customer data to provide contextually relevant interactions in the moment of need to improve engagement, increase customer loyalty and retention, and grow revenue per customer.